ROOT CANALS DON’T HAVE TO BE A PAIN

 Root canal treatment is only half the job to ensure your functional oral health gets back to normal.
 We’ll also restore the tooth to match its original shape and color.

-While complications are rare, we are ready and willing to provide you with all the necessary aftercare and respond to any issues that may arise.
+Though complications are rare, we are ready and willing to provide you with all the necessary aftercare and respond to any issues that may arise.
 As always, we are committed to offering you the best dental care available.

 If you need us, just reach out today!